CPR Ratio for Adults, Children, and Infants

 CPR Ratios for Infants

 CPR is performed when an infant is unconscious, they're unresponsive, or if they're not breathing.
 CPR will keep the oxygenated blood moving through the infant's body with proper chest compressions and rescue breathing until advanced life support is available.
-If you are a parent, baby sitter of childcare provider, you can enroll in an Infant CPR Course to gain a better understanding about infant CPR.
+If you are a parent, baby sitter of childcare provider, enroll in an Infant CPR Course to gain a better understanding about infant CPR.

 Compression to Ventilation Ratio